fratsloos/fr24_card/readme/manual-installation.md

-# Installation
+# Manual installation

-It is recommended to use HACS to install this card.
+It is recommended to use [HACS][hacs] to install this card.
 If you want to install the card manually, follow the next steps:

-1. [Download](https://github.com/fratsloos/fr24_card/archive/refs/heads/master.zip) the master branch source as ZIP;
+1. [Download][download] the master branch source as ZIP;
 2. Extract the ZIP on your local computer;
 3. Copy the contents of the dist folder to your Home Assistant installation.
 Copy the files to the `config/www/fr24card/` folder;
    - Copy all files, including the images folder!